-Qubole believes in making Big Data analysis easy.
 Every new account is configured with some clusters by default and these are sufficient to run small test workloads.
-This section describes the configuration of Qubole clusters.
-A good understanding of the trade-offs and capabilities in this area can help you achieve higher performance and stability at lower costs.
+This section explains how to modify these clusters and add and modify new ones:

 - Cluster Settings Page

 - Oracle OCI Classic Settings

 To use the QDS UI add or modify a cluster, choose Clusters from the drop-down list on the QDS main menu, then choose New and the cluster type and click on Create, or choose Edit to change the configuration of an existing cluster.

 The following sections explain the different options available on the Cluster Settings page.